UBogun/Xojo-pigpio/README.md

 * Interrupt-driven IRMotionDetector class
 * Ultrasonic sensor class
 * RGBLED class that can be addressed with Xojo color and an additional brightness value and uses 12 bit color per channel internally.
+* Servo class using the pigpio servo methods and an optional Double parameter for fractions of the maximum left and right deflection.
 * Demo console app to make use of a few of these features, including pigpio timers and interrupts.
 It informs you about wiring when you select a demo.

 ### Basic use